github/docs/content/copilot/using-github-copilot/using-claude-sonnet-in-github-copilot.md

 ### Setup for individual use

-If you have a {% data variables.product.prodname_copilot_individuals_short %} subscription, you can enable {% data variables.copilot.copilot_claude_sonnet %} in two ways:
+If you have a {% data variables.product.prodname_copilot_pro_short %} subscription, you can enable {% data variables.copilot.copilot_claude_sonnet %} in two ways:

 * The first time you choose to use {% data variables.copilot.copilot_claude_sonnet %} with {% data variables.product.prodname_copilot_chat_short %} in {% data variables.product.prodname_vscode %}, or in the immersive view of {% data variables.product.prodname_copilot_chat_short %}, you will be prompted to allow access to the model.